iconara/puck/README.md

 puck --merge-archives external.jar
 ```

-The more advanced `:merge_archives` feature, where the destination paths within the JAR file is specified as described below, is not available as a command line option.
+The more advanced `:merge_archives` feature, where the destination paths within the Jar file is specified as described below, is not available as a command line option.

 These are the options that you can set (check the [API documentation for `Puck::Jar#initialize`](http://rubydoc.info/github/iconara/puck/master/Puck/Jar#initialize-instance_method) for full documentation):